What Size Of Bike Do You Need - Advice For Knowing Your Bike Size

 The best way to get the correct size is to pop into our showroom, where we will be happy to talk you through getting the correct size of bike, although depending on where you are based, this may not be possible.

-When deciding on a bike to buy it is vital to consider which size will fit you, as a poorly-fitted bike, be it too small or too large, can lead to health problems as well as limiting your comfort and control on the bike.
+When deciding on a bike to buy it is vital to consider which size will fit you, as a poorly-fitted bike, be it too small or too large, can limit your comfort and control on the bike.

 To help, we have taken guidelines from the Bike manufacturers and added these to our size selection, helping to ensure you get the best fit possible - so you can normally work off the recommendations in the drop down size selection.
 Please note: these recommendations are guidelines only and not a guarantee of best fit.